Tag: auditions

 The Spotlight Guide to Idents

-Everything you need to know about filming an ident and full length shots.
+Demystify the audition process with our guide to filming professional idents and full-length shots.
 An ident – sometimes called a slate – is a purely technical part of the audition process in which you state your name, your agent (or that you’re self-represented) and occasionally a few other details.
-It’s used by casting directors to help…
+It’s used by casting directors to…

 Am I Enough?
 Dealing with Self-doubt